PrioritySoftware/PrioritySoftware.github.io/_sdk/Special-Document-Features.md

 layout: sdk_nav
 ---

-## Sending Documents by Automatic Mail or Automatic Fax
+## Sending Documents by Automatic Mail

 There are several print/send options to choose from when working with documents.
-In addition to the standard options, you can use [calculated report columns](Calculated-Columns-in-Reports ) to include an Automatic Mail option (automatically sends the report to the designated contact as an e-mail attachment) and an Automatic Fax option (automatically faxes the report to the designated contact).
+In addition to the standard options, you can use [calculated report columns](Calculated-Columns-in-Reports ) to include an Automatic Mail option (automatically sends the report to the designated contact as an e-mail attachment).

 To enable the Automatic Mail option, include a report column with the title *#MAIL*.
 This option opens a customer or vendor task, depending on